2 alerts: Communal bin collections; Planning Register

 HAF programmes are also running in East and West Sussex, with information available here:

 Benefits-related free school meals are different from universal infant free school meals.
-Universal infant free school meals only provide free meals to pupils in reception, year 1, and year 2.
+Universal infant free school meals are not means-tested and provide free meals to all pupils in Reception, Year 1, and Year 2.

 Children must have also started attending school.